PovertyAction/datasure/README.md

 [Quarto](https://quarto.org/docs/guide/) (for writing and compiling scientific and technical documents).

 - We use `Just` in order to make it easier for all IPA users to be productive with data and technology systems.
 The goal of using a `Justfile` is to help make the end goal of the user easier to achieve without needing to know or remember all of the technical details of how we get to that goal.
-- We use `uv` to help ease use of Python.
-Rye provides a global system for creating and building computing environments for Python.
+- We use `uv` to help ease use of Python. `uv` provides a global system for creating and building computing environments for Python.
 - We use Quarto to allow users to focus on writing and data analytics.
 Writing in markdown, jupyter notebooks, python scripts, R scripts, etc. makes it easier to